KosinskiLab/pyTME/_sources/quickstart/postprocessing.rst.txt

     .. tab-item:: Alignments

         Executing the following code will align the template to the target used in ``match_template.py`` based on high-scoring orientations.
 These high-scoring orientations are written to disk, either as atomic structure or density depending on which was used as input for ``match_template.py``.
-The generated files follow the naming pattern {output_prefix}.{index}.{extension}.
+The generated files follow the naming pattern {output_prefix}_{index}.{extension}.
 In the following example output_prefix would be output.
 Index 0 corresponds to the orientation with highest score, index 1 to the second largest and so on.
 Extension corresponds to the file extension of the template used in ``match_template.py``.

-        The following will write no more than ten top scoring alignments to disk.
+        The following will write at most ten top scoring alignments to disk.

         .. code-block:: bash